-Trump, Savannah Guthrie spar over white supremacy, antifa
+Trump, Savannah Guthrie spar over White supremacy, antifa

 Ms. Guthrie said Mr. Biden was not on at the town hall.

-Mr. Biden has made allegations that Mr. Trump supports white supremacists a cornerstone of this campaign.
+Mr. Biden has made allegations that Mr. Trump supports White supremacists a cornerstone of this campaign.

-The white supremacy question has been lobbed repeatedly at Mr. Trump, who has repeatedly denounced racism but sometimes fumbled the question, which keeps the controversy alive.
+The White supremacy question has been lobbed repeatedly at Mr. Trump, who has repeatedly denounced racism but sometimes fumbled the question, which keeps the controversy alive.

 When Ms. Guthrie continued to prod him on what she described as his past reluctance, he rolled his eyes.

 “Here we go again.
-I denounce white supremacy.
+I denounce White supremacy.
 And you know something, I denounce antifa and I denounce the radical left that is burning cities,” he said.

 Asked about the conspiracy theory group Qanon, which idolizes Mr. Trump for fighting an alleged cabal of pedophiles within the federal government, the president said he didn’t know much about them.